 The interviewer would like to know that you can successfully motivate others without it coming across as condescending.
 For this question, use a scenario when your encouragement was well received and resulted in a positive change or outcome.

-"Our business development lead was stressing out last month because she was only 88% to quota with just two days left in the month.
-I sat with her after work, and we brainstormed some great ideas to implement for quick results.
-She ended up closing the month at 104% and had an amazing ramp up to the next month.
+"(Situation) Our business development lead was stressing out last month because she was only 88% to quota with just three days left in the month.
+(Task) As the BD Manager, I knew that I had some knowledge that I could pass along to her.
+(Action) I sat with her for a few hours, and we brainstormed some lucrative ideas to implement for quick results.
+(Result) She ended up closing the month at 104% and had an amazing ramp up to the next month.
 I believe that encouragement can come in many forms.
-In this instance, she just needed someone to bounce ideas off of!"
+In this instance, she just needed some fresh ideas."

 "(Situation) At Company ABC, I noticed a team member struggling with some computer-based tasks.
 She struggled with answering emails, understanding meeting requests, and monitoring her calendar.
 (Task) As the head Administrator, I knew that I was the best person to help her.
 (Action) After seeing that she was getting frustrated quickly, I verbally encouraged her to stick with it.
 I also offered her some step-by-step instructions on how to make the tasks easier to perform.
 (Result) She appreciated the encouragement, and her productivity and understanding improved substantially."

 "(Situation) When I first joined my current company, the employees had minimal direction.
 (Task) As the newly appointed Manager, I saw an opportunity to implement regular performance meetings and regular reviews.
 (Action) I quickly implemented monthly one-on-one meetings with each team member.
 These meetings are to discuss what the team is doing right and how they feel about their growth and performance.
 (Result) Morale has increased significantly as the team members feel encouraged.
 Everyone is more reliable, productivity is up by 45%, and retention has improved significantly."